mustafatoroman/VSTS-DevOps-Labs/selenium/readme.md

    - **Database deploy phase**: In this phase, we use [**SQL Server Database Deploy**](https://github.com/Microsoft/vsts-tasks/blob/master/Tasks/SqlDacpacDeploymentOnMachineGroup/README.md) task to deploy [**dacpac**](https://docs.microsoft.com/en-us/sql/relational-databases/data-tier-applications/data-tier-applications) file to the DB server.

-   - **Selenium tests execution**: Executing **UI testing** as part of the release process is a great way of detecting unexpected changes, and need not be difficult.
+   - **Selenium tests execution**: Executing **UI testing** as part of the release process is a great way of detecting unexpected changes, and is easy to accomplish.
 In this phase, we will execute Selenium tests on the deployed web application.
-The below tasks describes using Selenium to test the website in the release pipeline.
+The below tasks describe using Selenium to test the website in the release pipeline.

      - **Deploy Test Agent**: The [Deploy Test agent](https://github.com/Microsoft/vsts-tasks/blob/master/Tasks/DeployVisualStudioTestAgent/README.md) task will deploy the test agent to the VM.
 The test agent is used to run distributed tests like Coded UI and Selenium.
      - **Run Functional tests**: This [task](https://github.com/Microsoft/vsts-tasks/blob/master/Tasks/RunDistributedTests/README.md) uses **vstest.console.exe** to execute the selenium testcases.